 Instructions

 - Add all ingredients except almonds to a food processor.
-Process for 30 seconds - 1 minute, until everything is combined.
+Pulse for 30 seconds - 1 minute, until everything is combined.

 - Add the almonds and process for a few seconds at a time, until they are incorporated into the sauce.
 Do this more or less, depending on the consistency you like your pesto.
 Less pulsing will lead to chunkier pesto.

-- Pour in a bowl for dipping, or directly on pasta, or a sandwich, or store in an airtight container in the fridge for up to a week!
+- Pour in a bowl for dipping, or directly on warm pasta, or spread on a sandwich.
+Store in an airtight container in the fridge for up to a week, or freeze in an ice cube tray for up to 6 months.

 Leave a Reply